bowlinearl/spark-status/README.md

-# Simple Utility for Seeing the Status of an Apache Spark Master
+# Simple Command-line Utility for Retrieving the Status of an Apache Spark Master

-[Apache Spark]("https://spark.apache.org/") is an exceedingly fast, well-engineered, and developer friendly environment for running distributed applications over large datasets.
+[Apache Spark](https://spark.apache.org/) is an exceedingly fast, well-engineered, and developer friendly environment for running distributed applications over large datasets.

 However, Spark does not come with any command line tools for retrieving basic information from the Spark Master, e.g. how many applications are Running or Waiting; how many nodes are alive, etc. The `spark-submit` tool does allow you to check the status of individual applications, but not the cluster overall.
 As it stands, the only way to check the status of the cluster is to visit the web interface for the Master.